 I wish the movie as a whole would have been worthy of the musical numbers.
 There are good non-musical scenes and sparkling dialogue, but the plot is just ridiculous.
 Had the story been stronger, with more at stake, I think the musical scenes would have also been better: intensifying something that's already powerful.
 "Never Gonna Dance," for instance, might have been even more poignant had the romantic rivals in the movie possessed even the remotest chance of laying claim to Lucky and Penny.

 Instead the musical numbers just pop in and out, not quite fitting in with everything else.
-They come, they go, ending too quickly, and it's back to the awkward plot contrivances and, towards the end, the long moments of forced laughter (I've seen this in other old movies, where the actors just laugh and laugh merrily on screen, because it's supposed to show us that they're full of fun and joy, when really it sounds desperate, like they ran out of dialogue and now have to do something to tell us that things are funny and that maybe we should be a good sport and laugh too).
+They come, they go, ending too quickly, and it's back to the awkward plot contrivances and, towards the end, the long moments of forced laughter (I've seen this in other old movies, where the actors just laugh and laugh on screen, because it's supposed to show us that they're full of fun and joy, when really it sounds desperate, like they ran out of dialogue and now have to do something to tell us that things are funny and that we should laugh too).
 Fortunately Ginger Rogers and Helen Broderick help prop up the non-musical parts with some life and wit.

 *All images link back to their sources (Rotten Tomatoes and Virtual History).